louieyan/r4ds-exercise-solutions/transform.md

 \begin{center}\includegraphics[width=0.7\linewidth]{transform_files/figure-latex/unnamed-chunk-60-1} \end{center}
-The distribution is bimodal, which with one mode comprising discrepencies up to several hours, suggesting the time-zone problem, and a second node around 24 hours, suggesting the overnight flights.
+The distribution is bimodal, which with one mode comprising discrepancies up to several hours, suggesting the time-zone problem, and a second node around 24 hours, suggesting the overnight flights.
-However, in both cases, the discrepencies are not all at values divisible by 60.
+However, in both cases, the discrepancies are not all at values divisible by 60.

-I can also confirm my guess about time zones by looking at discrepencies from flights to a destinations in another air zone (or even all flights to different time zones using the time zone of the airport from the `airports` data frame).
+I can also confirm my guess about time zones by looking at discrepancies from flights to a destinations in another air zone (or even all flights to different time zones using the time zone of the airport from the `airports` data frame).
-In this case, I'll look at the distribution of the discrepencies for flights to Los Angeles (LAX).
+In this case, I'll look at the distribution of the discrepancies for flights to Los Angeles (LAX).

 ```r